 Send us your image/text projects, your collages, your graphic essays and stories.
 Tell us true things, but make them visual.

 The Passages North poetry editors are looking for work that is honest, conscious of craft and form, knows rules and breaks them, owns its transgressions, and challenges conventions.
 We want to feel punches to the gut and goosebumps of excitement.
 Send us poetry that gets us discussing, questioning, and thinking.
 We are very much open to poems that are experimental or nontraditional and also encourage submissions that encompass diverse voices and experiences.

 Please submit a packet of 1-5 poems for consideration.
 If you need to withdraw part of your submission, leave us a note in Submittable.

-Send us up to three short-shorts (fiction, nonfiction, prose poems, whatever blend of that you do), all pasted into one document.
+Send us up to three short-shorts or five mircos (fiction, nonfiction, prose poems, hybrids) all pasted into one document.

-On brand for our Short-Shorts: density + clarity, mystery + directness, science, diverse worlds and voices, an attention to the sentence, a final image or turn that breaks a reader, honesty about trouble, meditations that make us feel lost but not alone, restraint, suggestion, that image that makes us stop and re-read, robots, alternative histories, guilty pleasure pop culture, embarrassing obsessions, how to keep on trucking.
+On brand for our Short-Shorts: density + clarity, mystery + directness, magic + cold, science, diverse worlds and voices, an attention to the sentence, a final image or turn that breaks a reader, honesty about trouble, meditations that make us feel lost but not alone, restraint, suggestion, that image that makes us stop and re-read, robots, alternative histories, guilty pleasure pop culture, embarrassing obsessions, how to keep on trucking.
 That said, though, we try to publish an unlikely array of stories, so sometimes a straight narrative story with a punch gets us too.

 What matters is that your short-short feels bigger and more important than the space should allow.
 Try us.